 Thinking about applying for credit?
 Check Your Credit Score for free, with no impact on your credit file.

-Looking to upgrade your kitchen, beautify your bedrooms or convert your loft?
+Looking to upgrade your kitchen, beautify your bedrooms, convert your loft or make energy efficient improvements?
 Whatever plans you have, a home improvement loan could help to make it happen.

 If you hold a Halifax current account, in most cases we’ll tell you how much you can borrow and if you’re likely to be approved when you get your quote.
 This won’t affect your credit score.
 You‘re able to apply for a Personal Loan even if you don't bank with us.

 6.6% APR representative for loans of £7,500 to £25,000 over 1 to 5 years

 Other amounts and terms are available at different rates.